and-murray/wharf-spaces/README.md

 - Simply run `yarn test`

-## git-crypt CI - change/regenerate key

-If the git-crypt key has been regenerated/changed, the CI will need to be updated to include this new key.
-We need to upload the key as a base64 encoded string because secure files don't work correctly GitLab CI, to do so:

-- Convert it from the binary form via `base64 -i git-crypt-key -o base64-git-crypt-key`
-- Take the contents of the base64 file and update the variable `CRYPT_KEY` in GitLab variables.
-Make sure it is masked.

-# Deploying the app to App Store and Play store
+# Deploying the app to App Store and Play Store

 We use fastlane lanes for this - [Read the guide here](https://anddigitaltransformation.atlassian.net/wiki/spaces/ML/pages/4487938094/Release+Guide)